chazzka/clanekcathedral/clanek.md

 The proportion of detected regulars
 : This is the proportion of the data labeled "regular" compared to the actual regular filtered dataset.

-The proportion of false positive novelty dataset
+The proportion of false positive novelties
-: This is the proportion of the data labeled "regular" compared to the actual regular filtered dataset.
+: This is the proportion of the data labeled "novelty" compared to the regular filtered dataset.